ontolex/frequency-attestation-corpus-information/index.md

 By default, [=Collocation=] is insensitive to word order.
 If a collocation is word order sensitive, it should be defined as `rdfs:subClassOf rdf:Seq`.
 Collocation analysis typically involves additional parameters such as the size of the context window considered.
 Such information can be provided in human-readable form in <tt>dct:description</tt>.

 FrAC collocations can be used to represent collocations both in the quantitative sense (as determined by collocation metrics over a particular corpus).
 Collocations in the lexicographic sense (as complex units of meaning) are represented using the [OntoLex Decomposition Module](https://www.w3.org/community/ontolex/wiki/Final_Model_Specification#Decomposition_(decomp)) or by using a property such as `lexinfo:termType`, e.g., by means of `lexinfo:idiom`, `lexinfo:phraseologicalUnit` or `lexinfo:setPhrase`.
-If explicit sense information is being provided, the recommended modelling is by means of `ontolex:MultiWordExpression` and the OntoLex-Decomp module rather than [=Collocation=].
-To provide collocation scores about a `ontolex:MultiWordExpression`, it can be linked via `rdfs:member` with a [=Collocation=].
+If explicit sense information is being provided, the recommended modelling is by means of <a data-cite="ontolex#MultiwordExpression">multiword expression</a> and the OntoLex-Decomp module rather than [=Collocation=].
+To provide collocation scores about a <a data-cite="ontolex#MultiwordExpression">multiword expression</a>, it can be linked via `rdfs:member` with a [=Collocation=].

 Since collocations are [=observable=]s, they can be ascribed [=frequency property=], [=attestation property=], `frac:embedding` and they can be nested inside larger collocations.